HarshAhalpara-001/DFS_BFS_In_Maze/README.md

 ![Screenshot 2024-10-20 225142](https://github.com/user-attachments/assets/7fce81c6-f87e-44b8-80e4-8df6f73a0e70)

 ## Live Website
-You can access the live version of the application at [Maze Solver Live](https://pythonbyh.pythonanywhere.com/implementation/).
+You can access the live version of the application at [**Link**](https://pythonbyh.pythonanywhere.com/).
 Please note that the availability of this site may vary; it can be active or inactive at times.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this project.
 To contribute, please follow these steps: